 It was a lovely late spring day in St. Louis 1945.
-Lieutenant Isham Reavis had just returned home on a 60-day leave from his time in the European theater where he had been captured, spent four months in German prison camp, escaped, then in a period of ten days as he and wandered eastern Europe in search of an American mission, met and married a member of the Polish resistance.
+As the war in Europe neared its conclusion, Lieutenant Isham Reavis had just returned home on a 60-day leave from his time in the European theater.
+There he had fought, been captured, and spent four months in German prison camp before escaping.
+Then, in a period of ten days as he and wandered eastern Europe in search of an American mission, he met and married a member of the Polish resistance.

-It had been a trying time, to say the least, and though he had returned home safely, he still anxiously awaited word on his new bride’s attempts to escape Soviet occupation and join him in the USA.
+Though he had returned home safely, he still anxiously awaited word of his new bride’s attempts to escape Soviet occupation and join him in the USA.

 “Couldn’t get farther away from war than playing golf,” he thought, just for a moment without a care in the world.

-He had been teamed with a threesome of one man and two women, each teachers in their 20’s.
+Playing solo, he had been teamed with a threesome of one man and two women.
+Each were teachers in their 20’s.
 They had played six holes, and Isham was about as far off his game as possible.
 Couldn’t hit a thing, couldn’t putt worth a damn.
 But it didn’t matter in the least.
 He was home.

-The course was crowded that day, and they had to wait to hit their drives on every hole.
+The course was crowded that day, and they had to wait on every hole.
 When they arrived at the par four seventh, the two women went over and sat on a small bench behind the tee box.
 Their male friend came over to where Isham was taking a few practice swings off to the side.